Estimated reading time: 4 minutes

 Cain Had More Choices

-Yet there is more to learn from the account of Cain and Abel.
+If we go back to the account of Cain and Abel, we find there is still more to learn.
 Cain was angry that God accepted Abel’s offering but not his own.
 While in the field with his brother, Cain killed Abel.
 (Genesis 4:8).
 Here lies the first murder in the Bible.
 Instead of seeking forgiveness from God and finding peace, Cain allowed his anger to take over.
-Cain’s decision-making process became clouded, and he acted on impulse emotion.
+Cain’s decision-making process became clouded, and he acted on impulse.

-Do not judge Cain too harshly, however, for becoming consumed with anger.
+Do not, however, judge Cain too harshly for becoming consumed with anger.
 We have all made lackluster decisions based on emotions.
 Sometimes, anger and jealousy take over and our vision starts to blur.
 Ephesians 4:26-27 warns us –

 “Be angry, and do not sin”: do not let the sun go down on your wrath, nor give place to the devil.